 - You and your actions shall not pose a danger or a threat to security of the society.
 This will be checked by an official security check.

-How you can proceed your permanent residence in a shorter period?
+How can you obtain your permanent residence in a shorter period?

-- If you complete an academic degree in one of the German universities or institutions, you may apply for a permanent residence only 24 months after your successful graduation (§18b Residence Act).
+- If you complete an academic degree in one of the German universities or institutions, you may apply for a permanent residence only 24 months after your successful graduation (§18c subsection 1 Residence Act).
 Please note further requirements.

-- The holders of EU Blue Card may apply for a settlement permit, 33 months after obtaining the Blue Card.
-This period might be shorter to 21 months if the applicant has adequate German language knowledge (§ 19b Residence Act).
+- The holders of the EU Blue Card may apply for a settlement permit, 33 months after obtaining the Blue Card.
+This period might be shorter to 21 months if the applicant has adequate German language knowledge (§ 18 c subsection 2 Residence Act).

 - As a self-employed person you can apply for a settlement permit after three years.
 The prerequisite for this is that your company has successfully established itself on the market and that you finance the livelihood for yourself and your family members.
 Moreover, you also need to provide a proof of adequate retirement provision (§ 21 (4) Residence Act).